ToCraft/woodwalkers-mod/README.md

 ## Getting Started

+Search for your favourite mob in your world/on your server.
+Once you found it, press the UNLOCK_KEY (by default 'U'), while looking directly at it.
+While doing, you should notice the message "You feel it tingle" or something.
+In case you don't see it, reinstall the modpack your check your config.
+After pressing the key for 100 ticks (5 seconds), you will transform into a mob of the same type.
+Your Unlock progress is complete! ;D
+In case you want to change it again, change the config "unlockOveridesCurrentShape" to true, so you'll be able to override it at any time.

+### Using the old menu (enabled in the config "enableUnlockSystem=false")
 Open the menu to select your second shape by pressing the MENU_KEY (by default ' ^ ').
 You can switch your shape by pressing the TRANSFORM_KEY (by default 'G').
 Choose carefully!
 This choice is forever!
 Once chosen, you can't change it again!
 (But still, there's an OP-command and a config-option to reset your second shape after death...)

 ## How can I support this project?